For thirty years Walker Slater has been delivering sartorial excellence with minimum fanfare.

 The brand has also enjoyed several successful collaborations over the years, the most long lasting being with Harris Tweed.
 More recent partnerships include Ryder Cup Europe, Scottish Football Association and Scottish Rugby, developing bespoke collections around sporting goods such as wallets, hip flasks and caps.

-Walker Slater’s wants to reimagine tweet and integrate it back into the modern gentleman's wardrobe.
-It's fair to say, missions accomplished.
+Walker Slater’s wants to reimagine tweed and integrate it back into the modern gentleman's wardrobe.
+It's fair to say, mission accomplished.

 For more info see, walkerslater.com